-When I’m called out to assess an Aspen in a new client’s landscape, it’s almost always planted as a stand-alone tree.
+When I’m called out to assess an Aspen in a new client’s landscape, the tree under stress is almost always planted as a single tree.
 That’s where the trouble begins.

 Aspens are not meant to live alone — they’re communal by nature.
 Think of them like herd animals.
 If you’ve ever had a single horse kept in isolation, you understand: it gets anxious, deteriorates, and doesn’t thrive.
 Aspen trees behave the same way.
-They are genetically wired to live in communities — groves — and when isolated, they become exponentially more vulnerable to both biotic (living threats like pests and disease) and abiotic (non-living stresses like drought or heat) pressures.
+They are genetically wired to live in communities — groves — and when isolated (planted by itself), they become exponentially more vulnerable to both biotic (living threats like pests and disease) and abiotic (non-living stresses like drought or heat) pressures.

-In nature, Aspen groves form a connected root system.
+In a native setting, Aspen groves form a connected root system.
 As the roots spread, they come into contact with other Aspen roots and begin fusing.
-This connection provides tremendous benefits — shared water, nutrients, and natural resistance to insects and pathogens.
+This connection provides tremendous benefits — they share all their resources, their natural defense becomes more efficient, inducing resistance to insects and pathogens.
 It even helps build a more resilient genetic diversity through the emergence of new clones.
-One Aspen tree standing alone doesn’t get any of this support — and it shows.
-Lone Aspen trees almost always decline prematurely, while groves can live for centuries.
+One Aspen tree standing alone doesn’t have any of this support — and it shows.
+Lone Aspen trees almost always decline prematurely, while groves (not trees) can live for centuries.

 In the landscape, however, we often treat Aspen as ornamentals.
 We plant them individually for their beautiful white bark and shimmering leaves, especially along driveways or as focal points.
 But that aesthetic decision usually sets the tree up for failure.
 Especially here in the Wasatch, where disease pressures are high, stand-alone Aspens are easy targets.